AmyaGupta/EDA-on-Credit-Loan-Data/README.md

 The entire code with Explaination is present in the jupiter notebook.

 ## Results
-The Business Problem, Overall Approach and Results are present in the ppt.
+The Business Problem and Results are explained in the pdf.